 - Soft tea

-Your doctor may also recommend drinking more water or drinks with additional electrolytes, such as Gatorade, to prevent dehydration.
+To prevent dehydration, your doctor may also recommend drinking more water or drinks with additional electrolytes, such as Gatorade.

 - Diarrhea or constipation that lasts several days.